 Chang Ji Gourmet is not a halal-certified eatery.

-A bowl of Yong Tau Foo at Xiu Ji Ikan Bilis Yong Tau Foo costs an average of $3.50!
+A bowl of Yong Tau Foo at Xiu Ji Ikan Bilis Yong Tau Foo costs $3.50!
 Truly, Chinatown Complex’s food is a steal.
-Choose between getting six pieces of yong tau foo with bee hoon or noodles, or eight pieces of yong tau foo.
+Choose between getting four pieces of yong tau foo with bee hoon or noodles, or six pieces of yong tau foo.
 The icing on the cake is the generous serving of fragrant ikan billis topping your noodles, enhancing the umami in your meal.
 This is one hearty, affordable meal you won’t regret having.

 Unit: #02-88